-Creating a routine office flow for the week is vital for successful time management and preventing burnout.
+Creating a midwife business schedule or routine office flow for the week is vital for successful time management and preventing burnout.
 I encourage making a vacation scheduled every three months to help separate personal and work schedules.
 For smaller midwifery practices, being able to block time versus 24/7 in a scatter function which tends to happen with home births is a must.
 The most successful home birth practices I have seen do two office days (usually Monday and Thursdays) 10-6pm.
 This rotation gives the luxury of moving office schedule to next day of week if birth is occurring (Monday would move to Tuesday and Thursday would move to Friday).
 By starting at 10am versus 8am, midwife can either get some extra sleep from doing a birth that night or having time available in morning to see postpartum home visits prior to office hours starting.

 Births are unpredictable and if your office structured time can have some consistency with simple flexibility during birth time, will only help your personal work and life balance.
 I have seen some midwives do Saturday office days (especially with just opening the ,midwife business to be flexible with working mother’s schedule challenges).
 My main challenge with that is midwives get enough weekend family time interrupted with unpredictable birth.
 Try to structure as much family time on weekends as possible.